simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 All of these dreams came true.

 But!
-There is more to do to add functionality to this resource.
+There is more to do to add functionality and grow this project.

 ### More Data Types
 Lists, structs, and numeric primitives are an excellent start to the schema's features, and cover many use cases.
 There are several more that would complete it.